 The report is co-authored by researchers from the Centers for Disease Control and Prevention (CDC), the National Cancer Institute (NCI), the American Cancer Society (ACS) and the North American Association of Central Cancer Registries (NAACCR).

 “While this report shows that we are making progress in the fight against cancer on some fronts, we still have much work to do, particularly when it comes to preventing cancer,” said CDC Director Thomas Frieden, M.D.

 Deaths from lung, colon, rectum, breast and prostate cancers dropped, but death rates continued to increase for pancreas, liver and uterine cancers, along with melanoma of the skin for men.

-The report was based upon figures from 2000 to 2009, the last year in which the statistics have been calculated.
+The report was based on figures from 2000 to 2009, the last year for which the statistics have been calculated.
 During that same period, overall cancer incidence rates decreased by only 0.6 percent annually among men and remained stable among women.

 The report was released the same week that well-respected scientist James Watson, who won a Nobel Prize for his work with DNA and cancer, presented his own views on the disease in the Open Biology journal.
 And they were not exactly encouraging.